torchbox/wagtail-storages/README.rst

        # ...
 Other apps
    ]

-With having that set up that, ACLs should be updated if documents are moved to private collections.
+With that, ACLs should be updated if documents are moved to private collections.

+If you already have files in your S3 bucket, run ``django-admin fix_document_acls`` to make sure all documents have the right ACLs set up.

 Set up front-end cache invalidation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If edge cache is set up on the custom domain, ``media.llamasavers.com``, the CDN
+If edge cache is set up on the custom domain (``media.llamasavers.com``) you
-purge should be set up to avoid having outdated or private documents available
+should set up the CDN purging to avoid having outdated or private documents
-to users via the CDN endpoint.
-For example, for Cloudflare you want to use a
+available to users via the CDN endpoint.
+For example, for Cloudflare you want
-configuration similar to the one below:
+to use a configuration similar to the one below:

 .. code:: python